bykristea/webdb-challenge/Answers.md

 4. What do we need in order to have a _many to many_ relationship between two tables.
 A: Multiple records in one table are related to multiple records in another table.
+Create a Join Table with the shared info.